Activities in Exeter

 2. Understanding sources of Law

 For a full list of opportunities, please visit our Teacher's Pages.

 A Day in the Life

-Accompanied by University of Exeter Student Ambassadors, students will attend undergraduate lectures, seminars and other academic sessions, take part in a full campus tour, and have the opportunity to speak to staff and current students about the course, student life, the university, the city, and the careers and opportunities available beyond graduation.
+Accompanied by University of Exeter Student Ambassadors, students will attend undergraduate lectures, seminars and/or other academic sessions, take part in a full campus tour, and have the opportunity to speak to staff and current students about the course, student life, the university, the city, and the careers and opportunities available beyond graduation.

 For more information, please visit the Day in the Life application form.

 Date - available on flexible dates until March 2020

 One of our University Law Lecturers is available to come and run talks and workshops with your Year 10 to 13 students regarding what it’s like to study and work in the Law sector.
 Dr Matthew Channon grew up in Devon, and, as the first of his family to go to university, he’s committed to breaking down barriers to the profession by sharing his path to law.